dotnet/reactive/AsyncRx.NET/Tests.System.Reactive.Shared/README.md

 ## Adding things

 * **A scenario:** one `[TestMethod]` in the operator's shared class.
 Nothing else changes.
-* **An operator overload:** a node class and a fluent method in `Operators/`, a member on `ISeqVisitor`, and one line in each platform.
+* **An operator overload:** in the operator's folder under `Operators/`, a node class (one file), a fluent method in the operator's extensions class, and a member on that folder's `ISeqVisitor` part; then one line in each platform.
 * **A test that only one platform can express:** put it in that platform's test project, next to the shared ones, using the platform's native scheduler directly.
+The extended expectation forms (`OnNext((210, 260), 1)`, four-timestamp `Subscribe`) come from `SharedReactiveTest` by inheritance, as the compact ones do.